Chances of H1B RFE and approval after lottery during Coronavirus as per my opinion:

 Restaurants and malls will see low footfall and hence will affect the car selling business in America.

-Car Industry is slowing down and will affect IT consulting jobs with Ford, Toyota and other companies.
+The car industry is slowing down and will affect IT consulting jobs with Ford, Toyota, and other companies.
 Tesla hires a lot of H1B talent and will be affected.

 H1B lottery 2009-13 was Affected by 2008 Recession